zorexsalvo/zorexsalvo.com/_posts/2017-07-01-my-journey-to-the-vast-world-of-text-editors.md

 I’m happily using VSCode until I developed a strain in my mouse hand.
 I searched for alternatives to minimize me holding the mouse then I discovered Vim.
-Pre-Vim I am not practicing correct typing which contributed to my straining, but learning Vim I had to practice home keys because the navigations, commands, etc rely only on the keyboard only.
+Pre-Vim I am not practicing correct typing which contributed to my straining hand, but learning Vim I had to practice home keys because the navigations, commands, etc rely only on the keyboard only.
 H, j, k, l for up, down, left, right, i for insert, v for visual.
 Those commands are really hard to press if you don’t know how to place your fingers correctly on the keyboard.
 What I liked in Vim is it is very lightweight, it runs on terminal and it is highly configurable.
 You